zhaochenyuangit/VOCSegmentation/README.md

 CamVid is a car camera live-stream Dataset for semantic segmentation from Cambridge.
 The [original CamVid Dataset](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/) has 32 classes, and the mask is painted with color.

-In the example ipy-notebook, however, the author used [a modified version](https://github.com/alexgkendall/SegNet-Tutorial/tree/master/CamVid) of the Dataset.
+In the [example ipy-notebook](https://github.com/qubvel/segmentation_models/blob/master/examples/binary%20segmentation%20(camvid).ipynb), however, the author used [a modified version](https://github.com/alexgkendall/SegNet-Tutorial/tree/master/CamVid) of the Dataset.
 In the modified version, class numbers are reduced to 12, and the data mask is no longer painted with color, but each pixel in the mask directly has the value of its class number from 0 to 11.
 Therefore the mask looks almost black, no longer human-readable but easy for program to extract masks in one-hot code form of a certain class.

 <img src=".\img\CamVid.png" alt="camvid"  />